JSusak/PortfolioLicensing/README.md

 # Portfolio Licensing

 Creating my portfolio was a very fun experience, made even more enjoyable by the inclusion of these various libraries.
-If you are undertaking a similar project I would heavily recommend them!
-Licensing for these libraries can be found in this repo + on their own respective repos and in the source code of my website.
+If you are undertaking a similar project I would heavily recommend them as a challenge to improve your design skills even more!
+Licensing for these libraries can be found in this repo + on their own respective repos and in the source code of my website, both in the package installation location (found by inspecting the page > sources > static > node_modules) and in a special 'license' folder, identical to the one on this repo.

 - ChakraUI © Segun Adebayo [Website](https://chakra-ui.com/) [NPM](https://www.npmjs.com/package/@chakra-ui/react) [License (MIT)](https://github.com/JSusak/PortfolioLicensing/blob/main/license/LICENSE-chakraui)
 - emailjs © <leith / eleith.com> [Website](https://www.emailjs.com/) [NPM](https://www.npmjs.com/package/emailjs) [License (MIT)](https://github.com/JSusak/PortfolioLicensing/blob/main/license/LICENSE-emailjs)